Gardening is so relaxing. Just looking at beautiful greenery and flowers is calming to my soul. Reaping fresh vegetables is so rewarding.

 Window boxes are a great way to add flowers to an area that would otherwise be flowerless.
-They add a great pop of color to a dull, drab window, and they make a pretty window even prettier.
+They add a bright pop of color to a dull, drab window, and they make a pretty window even prettier.

 We have a window box outside our kitchen window.
 In the morning, I love to rest my elbows on the windowsill and stay absolutely still.
-If I wait five minutes or so, a hummingbird will come along, and I get to see a hummingbird close up.
+If I wait five minutes or so, a hummingbird will come along, and I get to see it close up.
 It makes my whole day.

-Read on for pictures and descriptions of some great flower box ideas.
+Read on for pictures and descriptions of some great flower-box ideas.

 This might be something to consider if you are going for a stately look in front of your house.
-It's a great option if you have a wide variety of plantings and flowers in this same area and want to tone it down.
+It's a great option if you have a wide variety of plantings and flowers in the same area and want to tone it down.
 With this arrangement, there would be no clashing colors.

-This window box has a background of geraniums: some true red and some just a little darker.
-In front of them there are mixed marigolds and purple and red verbena.
+This window box has a background of geraniums—some true red and some just a little darker.
+In front of them, there are mixed marigolds and purple and red verbena.
 This box is in USDA zone 4 in Saranac Lake, NY.
 The picture was taken in August.

 You might not want something this busy for your house.
-Yet, while they might look over-the-top for the front of the house, any of these color combinations might add a touch of whimsy to a window in back of the house near a deck or patio.
+Yet, while they might look over-the-top for the front of the house, any of these color combinations might add a touch of whimsy to a window in the back of the house near a deck or patio.

-The above picture is an unusual mix of flowers and plants: an example of putting one of each different colorful plant.
+The above picture is an unusual mix of flowers and plants, an example of putting one of each different colorful plant.
 There is an orange gerbera daisy plant right next to some curly leaf parsley, but it works.
-After the parsley, there is a clump of serengeti upright (violet + white) nemesia.
+After the parsley, there is a clump of Serengeti upright (violet + white) nemesia.
 A yellow gerbera daily is followed by calibrachoa superbells in cherry red.
 Behind them are some purple dome asters.

 I am not sure what the tall plant to the right side of the photo is.
 To me, it looks like someone planted an avocado pit.